-One of the best ways to experience the beauty of Sydney Harbour is by doing one of the many scenic and practical ferry trips with Sydney Ferries.
+One of the best ways to experience the beauty of Sydney Harbour is by doing one of the many scenic ferry trips with Sydney Ferries.

-We have selected 7 of the best Sydney Harbour ferry rides that not only provide great views of the Harbour but also bring you to exciting destinations.
+We have shortlisted seven of the best Sydney ferry trips that offer fantastic views of the Harbour and bring you to exciting destinations!

 1. Circular Quay to Manly